-Four years later, I sit in school as a teacher wondering how I would protect my own students and thinking about my proximity to exits.
+Today, I sit in school as a teacher wondering how I would protect my own students and thinking about my proximity to exits.
 Every school year we practice how to lock down our rooms.
 Every September I show my students where we could hide and we talk about the quickest, and safest, route out.
 This is our new normal.
 This is the reality of our world.
 Schools are not safe havens for children.

 This morning I did not run quickly out of my house.
 Every morning since that fateful day I take my time as I leave, no longer worrying if I will be late.
 I find each of my children.
 I give them some words of love.
 I give them each a hug and a kiss.
 I say a silent prayer over each of their beautiful heads for their safety.
 I pray others are kind to them that day.
 I tell them to be good, always.
 Then, I kiss them again.

 Kiss your children every day.
 Give them love.
 Teach them to be kind.
 Help them find ways to become the change we must see in this world.
 Work with them to create another, kinder, new normal.
 Love needs to win.

 This, like 9/11, is our generation’s equivalent of the Kennedy assassination in that everyone remembers exactly where they were and what they were doing at the moment they first heard what had happened.
 I am not sure it will ever get less terrifying and heartbreaking, but I guess it probably shouldn’t 😦

 Yes.
 For me, while 9/11 was of course life altering as well, the tragedy in Sandy Hook hit me where I’m most vulnerable.
 As a mother and as a teacher this day will always haunt me, as I guess it probably should. 😦